Homo floresiensis: Scandal over specimen damage

 Jacob, however, denied any wrongdoing.
-He stated that the damages occurred during transport from Yogyakarta back to Jakarta despite the claimed physical evidence that the jawbone had been broken while making a mould of the bones.
+He stated that the damages occurred during transport from Yogyakarta back to Jakarta despite the reported contrary physical evidence that the jawbone had been broken while making a mould of the bones.

 In 2005, Indonesian officials forbade access to the cave.
-Some news media, such as the BBC, expressed the opinion that the restriction was to protect Jacob, who was considered "Indonesia's king of palaeoanthropology", from being proven wrong.
+Some news media, such as the BBC, expressed the opinion that the restriction was to protect Jacob, who was considered "Indonesia's king of palaeoanthropology", from being proved wrong.
 Scientists were allowed to return to the cave in 2007, shortly after Jacob's death.